phan/phan/internal/CLI-HELP.md

     and will not include those paths in the generated config.
   [--init-overwrite] will allow 'phan --init' to overwrite .phan/config.php.

- -C, --color
+ -C, --color, --no-color
   Add colors to the outputted issues.
-Tested in Unix.
   This is recommended for only the default --output-mode ('text')

  -p, --progress-bar